APEC China 2001: Participants

-The Economic Leaders' Meeting was attended by Australian prime minister John Howard, Brunei's sultan Hassanal Bolkiah, Canadian prime minister Jean Chrétien, Chilean president Ricardo Lagos Escobar, Chinese paramount leader Jiang Zemin, Hong Kong's chief executive Tung Chee-hwa, Indonesian president Megawati Sukarnoputri, Japanese prime minister Junichiro Koizumi, South Korean president Kim Dae-jung, Malaysian prime minister Mahathir Mohamad, Mexican president Vicente Fox, New Zealand prime minister Helen Clark, Papuan prime minister Mekere Morauta, Peruvian president Alejandro Toledo, Philippine president Gloria Macapagal Arroyo, Russian president Vladimir Putin, Singaporean prime minister Goh Chok Tong, Thai prime minister Thaksin Shinawatra, US President George W. Bush, and Vietnamese prime minister Phan Van Khai.
 The heads of state and their entourages arrived on 39 separate VIP planes.
 Chen Shui-bian, the president of the Republic of China (also known as "Taiwan" and to APEC as the name of "Chinese Taipei"), was expressly forbidden from attendance by the Foreign Ministry of PRC; his replacement—former vice president Lee Yuan-tsu—was also refused entry on the grounds that he was also a political rather than an economic representative.

 63 other VIP planes brought other political and business leaders to the October meetings in Shanghai.
 General Motors CEO John F. Smith Jr.; AOL Time Warner CEO Gerald Levin; Hewlett-Packard CEO Carly Fiorina; and IT leaders Bill Gates, Li Dongsheng, and Wang Zhiti attended the CEO summit.

 Legacy

 Jiang Zemin reading the 2001 Leaders' Declaration before the other assembled heads of state, all dressed in tang jackets.